chocolatey/docs/README.md

 To preview the site locally on your machine, either run the `.\preview.ps1` or the `preview.sh` file (depending on your system).
 Once completed, you should be able to open a browser on your machine to `http://localhost:5080` and the site will be loaded.
 Once running, any changes made to the files within the `input` folder will cause the site to be rebuilt with the new content.

+### Troubleshooting the build

+If you are having build errors with `'copyTheme' errored after`, try removing the `node_modules` directory and clearing your yarn cache with `yarn cache clean`.

 ## Build Status

 [![GitHub Actions Build Status](https://github.com/chocolatey/docs/workflows/Publish%20Documentation/badge.svg)](https://github.com/chocolatey/docs/actions?query=workflow%3A%22Build+Pull+Request%22)